Goldorion/Enchanter/README.md

 ### Curses:
 * Sleepless Night: You can't sleep!
 You're too busy to sleep anyway.
 * Wrong block (Armor): Randomly teleport you in a square of 2 * *level* blocks
+* Slippery rope: 20%/level of chance to fail shouting with the bow

 ### Protections:
 * Falling Block Protection (Helmet): 0.5 heart/level